 Advanced Medicine – the gold standard – is our most comprensive Explorer course for laypeople.
-In short, Advanced Medicine combines the rich two day Far From Help syllabus with two additional training days which include suturing wounds, giving injections and using intravenous fluids.
-We recommend this course to our keenest students, vehicle and yacht based expeditions, aid workers, close protection security personnel and others going to particularly remote places where additional medical skills and resources, especially the ability to administer IV fluids, can buy more time in which to care for someone before help arrives or evacuation is affected.
+In short, Advanced Medicine combines the rich two day Far From Help syllabus with one additional training day which includes stapling/glueing wounds, giving intramuscular injections and more.
+We recommend this course to our keenest students, vehicle and yacht based expeditions, aid workers, close protection security personnel and others going to particularly remote places where additional medical skills and resources can buy more time in which to care for someone before help arrives or evacuation is affected.
 The aim of Advanced Medicine is to build confidence and achieve a thorough grounding in providing more comprehensive care in all remote environments to patients who are injured and ill.
 Advanced Medicine training may enable you to resolve an injury, infection or illness condition in the field without resorting to evacuation and at the same time make your patient more comfortable by the control of pain, nausea and fever.

 What students say

 Every single session was extremely useful, but the practical sessions were absolutely great!